kubernetes/test-infra/coverage/docs/design.md

     code coverage profile in the post-submit jobs
     - Successfully generated coverage profile may be used as the basis of comparison for coverage change, as mentioned in pre-submit workflow
-2. Generate / store per-file coverage data
+2. Read, filter, and summarizes data from coverage profile and store per-file coverage data
+    - filter based on git attribute to ignore files with the following git attributes
+      - linguist-generated
+      - coverage-excluded
     - Stores in the XML format, that is used by TestGrid, and dump it in artifacts directory
     - The junit_bazel.xml should be a valid junit xml file.
 See [JUnit XML format](https://www.ibm.com/support/knowledgecenter/en/SSQ2R2_14.1.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html)